Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Preliminary

 Trajectory data exhibits unique characteristics that are pivotal for understanding spatial-temporal movements and predicting urban mobility patterns.
 The following properties underscore the complexity and richness of trajectory data:

 \begin{itemize}[leftmargin=*] \item \textbf{Spatio-temporal dependencies}.
-Trajectory data can be viewed as a series of spatial locations transitioning over time.
-These sequences reveal high-level patterns that reflect the spatio-temporal transfer modes and travel intentions of each moving objects.
-Such patterns are crucial for analyzing movement behaviors and forecasting mobility. \item \textbf{Personalization}.
-Trajectory data originates from specific individuals or entities, inherently containing personalized traits.
-These characteristics shed light on the preferences and mobility habits of the subjects, making it imperative to accurately model these personalized features.
-Doing so can significantly enhance the precision of various micro-level traffic behavior prediction tasks. \item \textbf{Irregularity}.
-The irregularity of trajectory is primarily due to the limitations of sampling devices or the necessity for data compression.
-This property means that models often lack sufficient supervisory information during training, for example, lacking the detailed path information between two locations can lead to performance deterioration on forecasting tasks.
-Thus, accurately predicting movements in sparse trajectory data presents a substantial challenge. \end{itemize}
+Trajectory data inherently exhibits spatio-temporal dependencies as a sequence of spatial locations over time.
+These dependencies reveal high-level patterns of transfer modes and travel intentions, which are crucial for movement behavior analysis and forecast. \item \textbf{Personalization}.
+As trajectory data is generated by specific individuals or entities, it contains personalized traits reflecting subjects' preferences and mobility habits.
+Accurate modeling of these personalized features is imperative for enhancing the precision of micro-level traffic behavior prediction tasks. \item \textbf{Irregularity}.
+Trajectory data often suffers from irregularity due to sampling limitations or data compression.
+This property results in insufficient supervisory information—e.g., missing detailed path information between points—which poses a significant challenge and can degrade performance in movement prediction tasks. \end{itemize}

 Each of these properties contributes to the complexity of handling trajectory data, demanding sophisticated modeling techniques to accurately interpret and predict mobility patterns in urban computing contexts.